-Each External Reviewer will be asked to:
+Each External Reviewer will be asked to do the following.

-- contribute 25 days of work. - participate in a 2 day orientation workshop in Ottawa, Canada in October 2014. - contribute to developing a work plan and evaluation framework. - review documents; collect and analyze supplementary data via interviews, surveys, focus groups; and use other evaluation methods.
+- Contribute 25 days of work. - Participate in a 2 day orientation workshop in Ottawa, Canada in late July 2015 (exact dates still to be determined). - Contribute to developing a work plan and evaluation framework. - Review program documents; collect and analyze supplementary data via interviews, surveys, and focus groups; and use other evaluation methods.
 Travel for data collection is not anticipated.

-- participate in a 5 day panel meeting in Ottawa, Canada in February 2015 to consolidate evidence, present and discuss preliminary findings, and begin writing the draft report. - contribute to a 15 page report on the review panel's findings and conclusions, plus annexes. - contribute to a draft findings brief of the external review. - If requested by the program after the review is finished, member(s) of the panel may be contracted for up to three additional days of work to provide advice as the program develops its concept note and/or prospectus for their next five year program plan.
+- Participate in a 5 day panel meeting in Ottawa, Canada in November 2015 (exact dates still to be determined).
+The purpose of this meeting is to consolidate evidence, present and discuss preliminary findings, and continue writing the draft report. - Contribute to a 15 page report on the review panel's findings and conclusions, plus annexes. - Contribute to an executive summary of the external review. - If requested by the program after the review is finished, member(s) of the panel may be contracted for up to three additional days of work to provide advice as the program develops its concept note and/or prospectus for their next five year program plan.